JuanPabloDiaz/platzi/2022/cssGridBasico/readme.md

 This repo is part of a Platzi course called: "[Curso de CSS Grid Básico ](https://platzi.com/cursos/css-grid)".

 I had the oportunity to learn how to create dynamic layouts with CSS Grid!
-Apply complex layouts to my own website with just a few lines of CSS code. as well as Built grids to distribute my containers and HTML elements quickly.
+Apply complex layouts to my own website with just a few lines of CSS code.
+As well as built grids to distribute the containers and HTML elements quickly.

 ## Challenge 🎲

-I built a Single Page Application with hash navigation. in which I created a movie browser from TheMovieDB.

 <!-- BUILD WITH -->